- BSX Insight

 For example.
-Hip pain caused by straining the gluteus medius muscles, which is located under the large buttock muscle known as the gluteus maximus.1 This pain will likely be felt on the outside or back of the hip.
-This muscle absorbs shock from your foot striking the ground when you run.
+Hip pain after running is caused by straining the gluteus medius muscles, which is located under the large buttock muscle known as the gluteus maximus.1 This pain will likely be felt on the outside or back of the hip.
+This muscle absorbs shock from your foot, striking the ground when you run.

-An injury to the gluteus medius can also cause pain when performing other daily activities such as jumping, climbing, or sitting for prolonged periods of time.
+An injury to the gluteus medius can also cause pain after running when performing other daily activities such as jumping, climbing, or sitting for prolonged periods of time.

 Running can strain other muscles around your hip, but this won’t cause pain.
-Muscle strains can cause pain in your thighs and front.
+Muscle strains can cause pain after running in your thighs and front.

-Tendonitis can lead to hip pain when you run.
+Tendonitis can lead to pain when you run.
 Tendinitis is caused by inflammation of your tendons, which are the structures that connect your bones and muscles.
-This happens most often if you run longer than usual or don’t take enough rest days for your muscles to heal fully between workouts.
+This often happens if you run longer than usual or don’t take enough rest days for your muscles to heal fully between workouts.

 Tendinitis can cause damage to tendons in the hip.

-Hip flexors are the muscles that move your leg forward, and they are used heavily while running.
+Hip flexors are the muscles that move your leg forward and are used heavily while running.
 These muscles are required to work harder when you run uphill or sprint.
 Hip flexor tendonitis is a condition that causes pain in the hips.